Kong/docs.konghq.com/app/konnect/servicehub/service-implementations.md

 no_version: true
 ---

 An implementation is a Gateway Service.
-By implementing a Konnect Service version, you create a Gateway Service in the version's runtime group.
+By implementing a {{site.konnect_short_name}} Service version, you create a Gateway Service in the version's runtime group.

-## Implement a Service version (Kong Gateway) {#implement-service-version}
+## Implement a service version ({{site.base_gateway}}) {#implement-service-version}

-Expose the Service version by pointing it to an upstream service and creating a Route for the proxy.
-Traffic travelling through this proxy Route can use any runtime instance in the runtime group that the Service version belongs to.
+Expose the service version by pointing it to an upstream service and creating a route for the proxy.
+Traffic traveling through this proxy route can use any runtime instance in the runtime group that the Service version belongs to.

 {:.note}